Optum/dce-cli/docs/dce_init.md

 ## dce init

 First time DCE cli setup.
-Creates config file at "$HOME/.dce/config.yaml" (by default) or at the location specifief by "--config"
+Creates config file at "$HOME/.dce/config.yaml" (by default) or at the location specified by "--config"

 ### Synopsis

 First time DCE cli setup.
-Creates config file at "$HOME/.dce/config.yaml" (by default) or at the location specifief by "--config"
+Creates config file at "$HOME/.dce/config.yaml" (by default) or at the location specified by "--config"

 ```
 dce init [flags]